Information for patients

 Usually, two scans are taken in different positions, the first with you lying on your back and the other on your tummy or side.
 You will need to keep still during this time.
 Sometimes a third scan may be needed if the radiologist needs more information.

 Sometimes, an injection of contrast medium dye may be needed.
-If this is needed, your Radiographer will insert a cannula (fine needle) in the back of your hand or arm, so that we can inject the contrast medium.
 This injection usually causes nothing more than a warm sensation passing through your body.

 Will it be painful?

-This can make your mouth dry and sometimes cause blurred vision.
-This usually lasts 15 – 20 minutes.
+Buscopan can make your mouth dry and sometimes cause blurred vision.
+This effect usually lasts 15 to 20 minutes.

 You can ask for the procedure to stop at any point if you wish.